Rhyl: Buildings, landmarks and attractions

 Also notable is the Grade II listed Foryd Harbour Bridge, a blue bridge with distinctive bowstring girders built in 1932.
 Situated over the River Clwyd, it links Rhyl with Kinmel Bay.

 Another landmark is the Church of St Margaret of Antioch.
 The Marble Church was built by Lady Margaret in memory of her late husband, Sir Henry Peyto Willoughby de Broke.
 It was completed within four years and consecrated on 23 August 1860, becoming the parish church of a new parish of Bodelwyddan, covering an area formerly in that of St Asaph.
 The church opens daily from 9:30 to 16:30, except between 25 December and 6 January.

 A previous Rhyl landmark was the ornate Pavilion Theatre with five domes, which was demolished in 1974.
 Half a mile further down the promenade stood Rhyl Pier, opened in 1867 at 2355 ft long.
 The structure was damaged by ships in 1883 and again in 1891.
 It was further damaged in 1901 by fire.
 Storms were responsible for further damage in 1909 in 1913 was closed as unsafe.
 Although it reopened with a much-reduced length in 1930, it closed again in 1966 and was demolished in 1973.

 Rhyl's top attractions on the West Parade are Rhyl Children's Village theme park, and the 250 ft Sky Tower (formerly the Clydesdale Bank tower, brought to Rhyl from the 1988 Glasgow Garden Festival).
 The Sky Tower opened in 1989, but it was closed to the public in 2010 and transformed into an illuminated beacon in 2017.
-A VUE Cinema that closed in January 2025 is also located there.
+A VUE Cinema that closed in January 2025 was also located there, although this cinema is being reopened under Merlin Cinemas.

-On the East Parade is the SeaQuarium.
-Up until 2014, Rhyl Suncentre was also an attraction on the East Parade; an indoor water leisure centre which opened in 1980 at a cost of £4.25 million and featured a heated swimming pool, water chutes and slides, and Europe's first indoor surfing pool.
+Up until 2014, Rhyl Suncentre was an attraction on the East Parade; an indoor water leisure centre which opened in 1980 at a cost of £4.25 million and featured a heated swimming pool, water chutes and slides, and Europe's first indoor surfing pool.
 The local council closed the centre in early 2014 and it was demolished in 2016.
 A new Travelodge hotel was built next to the site, which opened in early 2019.
 A new indoor/outdoor water park, the SC2, opened further along the promenade in 2019, and includes various pools with water chutes and slides, as well as a separate "Ninja Tag" assault course game complex.
 Also on the East Parade is the New Pavilion Theatre, opened in 1991.
 It has over 1,000 seats and is managed by Denbighshire County Council.
 Redevelopment of the Pavilion theatre in 2017 provided for a new façade, entrance foyer and restaurant, and refurbished bar areas.